pablo14/data-science-live-book/selecting_best_variables/introduction.md

-Introduction
+Selecting Beast Variables Introduction
 ===

-### What is this about?
+## What is this about?

-This chapter will cover three types of plots which aim to understand what are the most correlated numeric variables against a target variable.
+This chapter will cover three types of plots which aim to understand what are the most correlated numeric variables against a target variable: